SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 > A note of caution.
 GPUs are notoriously hungry for energy and become more so when overclocked.
 While a GPU may be
 > rated to work with a 1,000W PSU for example, overclocking will increase PSU load so be sure to provide accordingly.
 > If you do choose to overclock your GPU and your system then starts to shut down (even gracefully) without warning,
-> your PSU likely cannot handle the extra load.
+> it may indicate that your PSU likely cannot handle the extra load.

-At the time of writing, I chose the Asus ROG Strix GeForce RTX 4090 OC Edition 24GB GDDR6X.
+At the time of writing in 2023, I chose the Asus ROG Strix GeForce RTX 4090 OC Edition 24GB GDDR6X.
 It has 16,384 CUDA Cores, 24GB GDDR6X RAM, and an engine clock that runs at 2,640Mhz (OC) and 2,610Mhz (default).
 The device has a 384-bit memory bus and a memory speed of 21Gbps.
-I chose that GPU because it is the best available consumer-grade device within the Nvidia range that satisfies the requirements in this section.
+I chose that GPU because it was the best available consumer-grade device within the Nvidia range that satisfied the requirements in this section.
+As of September 2025, the GPU remains a good choice and as such is the recommended minimum spec.
+A Jetson Nano or similar could also be used either as standalone or in conjunction with the GPU.

 > Please note that while the GPU selected is good in terms of consumer-grade hardware, it is the minimum spec for
 > meaningful AI/ML work.